curriculum course structure

 Starting School

 All students starting the school will receive information about the different subjects the school offers in both its core and option subjects.
-There is an Enrolment Information Evening for all intending students.
-This is for parents, caregivers and future Year 9 students.
-This evening is to help students and their families start to make those informed decisions.

 During term 4 students from the contributing primary and intermediate school will have the opportunity to visit the school during the day.
 Parents and caregivers are invited to discuss their child's enrolment at the school at a personal interview, which can take place at the contributing school or at the High School.

-Some subjects are offered as options in Year 10 in addition to a core programme based on English, Mathematics, Science, Social Studies, Technology and Physical Education.
-These include ICT (Information Management Technology), Design and Technology, Graphics, Workshop (pre-trades) Materials Technology, Food Technology, Creative Textiles, Visual Art, Drama, Music, Nga Toi, Te Reo Maori, Japanese, Humanities.
+Some subjects are offered as options in Year 10 in addition to a core programme based on English, Mathematics, Science, Social Studies and Physical Education.
+These include Digital Technology, Design and Materials Technology (DMT), Food and Nutrition, Visual Arts, Drama, Music Academy (entry by audition), Te Reo Māori, Enviro-Science, Digital Technology.
+These options are semester-based.

 • Do you enjoy the subject?